California-Planet-Search/cks-website/readme.md

 ## Other papers Using CKS data

-1. [CKS-III](https://arxiv.org/abs/1703.10402): "The California-Kepler Survey.
-I. High Resolution Spectroscopy of 1305 Stars Hosting Kepler Transiting Planets" (Petigura, Howard, Marcy, et al. 2017)
+1. [CKS-III](https://arxiv.org/abs/1703.10375): "The California-Kepler Survey.
+III.
+A Gap in the Radius Distribution of Small Planets" (Fulton, Petigura, Howard, et al. 2017)

 ## Spectra